-After pouring out the used oil, remember to wipe down your cookware with a rag before washing it with water.
+After completing the safe cooking oil disposal, remember to wipe down your cookware with a rag before washing it with water.

 Now, a little bit about paper towels: Some people's instinct is to use a sheet of paper towel to wipe away the oil since it's more convenient, but we actually don't recommend that.